huggingface/blog/patchtst.md

 By Transfer Learning, we mean that we first pretrain the model for a forecasting task on a `source` dataset (which we did above on the `Electricity` dataset).
 Then, we will use the pretrained model for zero-shot forecasting on a `target` dataset.
 By zero-shot, we mean that we test the performance in the `target` domain without any additional training.
 We hope that the model gained enough knowledge from pretraining which can be transferred to a different dataset.
-Subsequently, we will do linear probing and (then) finetuning of the pretrained model on the `train` split of the target data, and will validate the forecasting performance on the `test` split of the target data.
+Subsequently, we will do linear probing and (then) finetuning of the pretrained model on the `train` split of the target data and will validate the forecasting performance on the `test` split of the target data.
 In this example, the source dataset is the `Electricity` dataset and the target dataset is ETTh1.

 ### Transfer learning on ETTh1 data.
 All evaluations are on the `test` part of the `ETTh1` data.